youngskilled/js-remooz/README.md

 	prev: '.js-remooz-prev',
 	next: '.js-remooz-next',
 	preloader: '.js-remooz-preloader',
+	skipSlide: 'redils-duplicated',

 ### Changelog ###

+**Version 1.7.1**
+Added class to enable one to skip certain slides in slideshow mode.
+Default skips duplicated slides in redils slider.

 **Version 1.7.0**
 Changed naming on all elements to be more BEM like.
 Not compatible with previous versions.